top of page

 Michael D. Smith, PhD

 The first of our two keynote speakers is Michael D. Smith, PhD.
-Dr. Smith is the J. Erik Jonsson Professor of Information Technology and Marketing at Carnegie Mellon University's Heinz College of Public Policy and Management and the author of The Abundant University.
-Dr. Smith believes our current system of higher education is financially and morally unsustainable and proposes the creative implementation of digital technologies for enrollment, instruction, and credentialing of students as the solution.
+Dr. Smith is the J. Erik Jonsson Professor of Information Technology and Marketing at Carnegie Mellon University's Heinz College of Public Policy and Management and the author of The Abundant University: Remaking Higher Education for a Digital World.
+Dr. Smith believes our current system of higher education is financially and morally unsustainable and proposes the creative implementation of digital technologies for enrolling, instruction, and credentialing students as the solution.
+Smith challenges the resistance to digital technologies that we have already seen among numerous institutions, citing the examples of faculty resistance toward digital learning platforms.
 While acknowledging the understandable self-preservation instinct of our current system of residential education, Smith makes a case for how technology can engender greater educational opportunity and create changes that will benefit students, employers, and society as a whole.

 Todd Telemeco,